 - In Game Rewards – There are many games that give you live rewards as you play them, this may be in the form of enhanced winnings, prizes, free-plays, etc. This tends to be linked with the theme of the game.

 - Jackpots and Progressive Jackpots – Not a promotion as such but of you are looking for the biggest rewards play the big jackpot games.
-Prizes can be massive (millions sometimes) and should you hit this it could be life changing.
+Top prizes can be much higher than typical slots or non-progressive jackpot games.
 As most bingo jackpot games are run by the software provider they are therefore running on tens or hundreds of sites at the same time, this is why the jackpot amounts can grow so high so quickly.
 This is something that would never be possible in a real world bingo game.

 Layout and Interface